Bucharest City Guide

 How do you like your coffee?

-- Emozia Coffee Manifesto – seems that the smaller the place the better the coffee.
+- Emozia Coffee Manifesto – seems that the smaller the place, the better the coffee.
 This one as well is hosted in a tiny space at the southern edge of the Old Town, just around the corner from the famous Manuc Inn restaurant.
 The service is superb: people are friendly, very knowledgeable in coffee making and will energetically discourage you to add sugar to your drink.
-Actually, they have none there so I hope you like your coffee natural
+Actually, they have none there so I hope you like your coffee natural and amazing.

-- Ivy – another street corner lures you inside, this time at Rosetti Square, where apart from really innovative coffee combinations, like a variety of coffee lemonades, you can grab a super healthy snack made up of soups, vegan or low sugar desserts and salads.
+- Ivy – another street corner lures you inside, this time at Rosetti Square, where, apart from really innovative coffee combinations, like a variety of coffee lemonades, you can grab a super healthy snack made up of soups, vegan or low sugar desserts and salads.
 You can get it there, at one of the two tables they have inside, or to go!
 No matter what you chose, you’ll be tempted to come back.

 Bucharest is a place full of contrasts.
 In order to love it, you will have to dig deep in your heart and let go just a bit, to the artist inside.
 It breathes a bohemian air that reminds of a unique mix of East and West.
 You will find beautifully renovated architecture next to decaying yet promising buildings that make you wonder what could have happened to them or why it isn’t anyway taking any action to fix them.
 Bucharest also looks a bit like Berlin, where street art and hipster happenings speak of a country once closed in itself, that has been opening up more and moreover the past thirty years since it became a democracy.
 It is a lively, vibrant place that seems to never sleep, where you will find endless recreational options no matter who you are and where you come from.
 And sometimes, it may leave you with a lot of questions on your mind, which you will probably want to answer by coming back, again and again.